robbiehobby/chrome-umbreon/README.md

-A Chromium extension designed to dim or change the color tone of websites.
+Chromium extension designed to dim or change the color tone of websites.
 Thanks to <a href="https://lucide.dev/">Lucide</a> for providing the icons and <a href="https://chakra-ui.com/">Chakra UI</a> for the themes.

 <br>